 1. When is a lease agreement entered into?

-- A lease agreement is entered into when one person, the landlord, gives use and enjoyment of his/her property (for example, a house, flat or room) to another person, the tenant, for a specific period of time in return for the payment of rent.
+- A lease agreement is entered into when one person (“landlord”) gives use and enjoyment of his/her property to another person (“tenant”) for a specific period of time in return for the payment of rent.

 - It is not a requirement for the lease agreement to be in writing.
-However, a verbal lease agreement may be difficult to prove if there is a dispute about it.
+However, it is important to get it in writing as a verbal lease agreement may be difficult to prove if there is a dispute about it.